Real-Serious-Games/Factory/README.md

 ## Custom Singleton Instantiation

-You can customize singleton instantiation by using your own attribute that derives from *SingletonAttribute* and implements *CreateInstance*.
+You can customize singleton instantiation by [creating your own attribute](https://msdn.microsoft.com/en-us/library/sw480ze8.aspx) that derives from *SingletonAttribute* and implements *CreateInstance*.

 Here is a basic example: